 What To Do Following a Truck Accident

 Being involved in a truck accident is scary, emotional, and overwhelming.
 But, the steps you take in the immediate aftermath of a truck accident are crucial.
-Here’s what you should do:
+Here’s what our Fishers truck accident attorneys recommend you do:

 1. Call 9-1-1